MallforAfrica goes global, Kobo360 and Sokowatch raise VC, France explains its $76M fund

 On Kobo360’s utility, “We give drivers the demand and technology to power their businesses,” CEO Obi Ozor told TechCrunch.
 “An average trucker will make $3,500 a month with our app.
 That’s middle class territory in Nigeria.”

-Kobo360 has served 324 businesses, aggregated a fleet of 5480 drivers and moved 37.6 million kilograms of cargo since 2017, per company stats.
-Top clients include Honeywell, Olam, Unilever, and DHL.
+Kobo360 has served 324 businesses, aggregated a fleet of 5,480 drivers and moved 37.6 million kilograms of cargo since 2017, per company stats.
+Top clients include Honeywell, Olam, Unilever and DHL.

 Ozor thinks the startup’s asset-free, digital platform and business model can outpace traditional long-haul 3PL providers in Nigeria by handling more volume at cheaper prices.